VoiNetwork/governance/Proposal Submissions/Block_Explorer_D13_20230913.md

 # Additional Information

 The domains that will host the explorer are already purchased - algorand dot observer and voi dot observer.

+A prototype **based on dappflow** has already been deployed to voi.observer.
+This is **not the base for the final product**.
+I created this as a placeholder that extended dappflow to provide some servicable mobile views, as exploring Voi testnet accounts on mobile was a personal pain point.